 The City of Hendersonville’s Historic Preservation Commission (HPC) invites community members to take part in the Hendersonville Neighborhood History Project, an initiative aimed at documenting and preserving the stories, photographs, and landmarks that reflect the rich cultural and architectural heritage of the city’s neighborhoods.

-Collection Tips:
+History Collection Tips:

 Items should be tied directly to one of the neighborhoods, or a significant personal or community memory.